Corsa Specialised Vehicles

 The individual model designation of each vehicle is based on the engine kilowatt-output.
 For example, the Mondo was offered as the GT305 (featuring a 5.7-litre LS1 producing 305 kW, stainless steel high output headers, stainless steel exhaust, Harrop brakes, Koni suspension, 19-inch alloy wheels and 245/35ZR19 tyres), a "Stage 2" GT350R (featuring a blueprinted version of the base engine) and the GT400R (instead powered by a 6.5-litre V8 engine).

 Apart from high capacity and high output V8 engines, enhanced suspension and braking systems, CSV models have been characterised by upgraded interiors and full body kits (in particular, bonnet air vents, revised grilles and large decklid spoilers).

 CSV's achievements in the local Australian industry have included producing the fastest accelerating Australian production car from 0 to 400 m (the CSV Veloce) in 2000, and offering the first Holden Commodore-based performance car powered by a 7.0-litre LS7 V8 engine (the 2007 CSV GTS), beating rival HSV with its subsequent W427.

 Still based in Mildura, CSV's operations expanded to Melbourne for a time before their closure.
 The brand also has a presence in Perth, Western Australia, as CSV Australia.

-This CSV is not to be confused with HSV's Middle Eastern export CSV badge, which stands for "Chevrolet Special Vehicles" instead.